+Revisions to PRDM to Ensure Cost Recovery or Comply with Court Ruling

+Criteria and Conditions for Revisions for Cost Recovery or Court Ruling

+BPA reserves the right to revise any part of this PRDM if the Administrator has determined in accordance with the applicable procedures set forth in Chapter 9 that: 1) BPA cannot timely and reasonably recover its costs without revising the PRDM; or 2) a revision to the PRDM is necessary to effectively comply with a court ruling.
+For purposes of this PRDM, reference to a court ruling shall be deemed to include a ruling of the Federal Energy Regulatory Commission that disapproves or remands a BPA rate based on the PRDM.

+Process for Revisions for Cost Recovery or Court Ruling

-that are necessary to comply with a court ruling or ensure cost recovery and will seek to limit both the number and scope of such revisions.
-Before proposing any revision to the TRM to ensure timely cost recovery, to the extent practicable BPA will take the following steps in addition to adhering to the applicable process set forth in section 13:
+BPA will propose only those revisions under Sections 9.4.1 that are necessary to comply with a court ruling or ensure cost recovery (“Recovery/Response Proposal”) and will seek to limit both the number and scope of such revisions.

+9.4.2.1 Preliminary Procedures Specific to Revisions for Cost Recovery

+Before proposing any revision to the PRDM to ensure timely cost recovery, to the extent practicable BPA will take the following steps:

 1) BPA will make reasonable efforts to recover the costs from the party(s) that would otherwise be responsible for such costs.
 Such efforts may include making demand on any available credit support and pursuing legal action when appropriate.

-2) BPA will make good faith efforts to reduce BPA power costs so as to offset the cost that would otherwise occasion the need for a change in the TRM to ensure cost recovery.
+2) BPA will make good faith efforts to reduce BPA power costs so as to offset the cost that would otherwise occasion the need for a change in the PRDM to ensure cost recovery.

-3) If the cost recovery problem is occasioned by the design of the TRM, BPA will convene a public meeting with customers and interested parties to discuss alternatives to a revision of the TRM.
+3) If the cost recovery problem is occasioned by the design of the PRDM, BPA will convene a public meeting with customers and interested parties to discuss alternatives to a revision of the PRDM.

-4) After taking such steps, BPA will issue a report to customers and interested parties regarding the efforts, including those listed (1-3) above, that the Administrator has taken before resorting to a revision to the TRM, and why the set of safeguards BPA followed when entering identified transactions (e.g., service at a Tier 2 Rate) was not sufficient to avoid the cost recovery problem.
+4) After taking such steps, BPA will issue a report to customers and interested parties regarding the efforts, including those listed (1-3) above, that the Administrator has taken before resorting to a revision to the PRDM, and why the set of safeguards BPA followed when entering identified transactions (e.g., service at a Tier 2 Rate) was not sufficient to avoid the cost recovery problem.

 These criteria, or disputes over whether the Administrator has satisfied them, do not override and will not be allowed to frustrate the Administrator’s responsibility to establish rates to recover costs and timely repay the U.S. Treasury.